actionhero/actionhero/readme.md

 * `paramsDelete` - deletes all params set to this session
 * `roomChange` - change the `room` you are connected to.
 By default all socket connections are in the `api.configData.defaultChatRoom` room.
 * `roomView` - show you the room you are connected to, and information about the members currently in that room.
+* `detailsView` - show you details about your connection, including your public ID.
 * `say` [message]

 Please note that any params set using the above method will be 'sticky' to the connection and sent for all subsequent requests.
 Be sure to delete or update your params before your next request.